The math doesn’t add up (and it never will)

 You work 40 hours.
 Your partner works 40 hours.
 The kids need 60 hours of active care and supervision per week.
 The household needs another 20 hours for cooking, cleaning, logistics, and admin.
 That’s 160 hours of demand for 168 hours of total available time across two adults.
 And we haven’t counted sleep, commute time, or a single moment for yourself.

 Work-life balance for working parents isn’t about finding more time.
-Research from the Families and Work Institute shows that dual-income parents report an average of 21 hours per week of work-family conflict [1].
+The Families and Work Institute documents that a significant proportion of dual-income parents report chronic work-family conflict, which researchers define as the interference between work demands and family responsibilities that prevents doing either role well [1].
 The problem isn’t poor time management.
 The problem is impossible math.
 The solution is a coordinated system that bends when the math breaks.

 What you will learn